FAQs

 • This is highly personalized care, so this is a hard question to answer without a full evaluation.
 Treatment duration very much depends on the condition of concern and can also be impacted by how long you’ve had the condition.
 In general, it will take longer to address something that has been an issue for years, vs. something that just popped up.
 Once your provider knows more about your case, they should be able to answer this question with a little more certainty.

 • Everyone!
-This is a 3,000 year old system of medicine that is effectively used to treat everyone from childhood to late in life.
-It is an inclusive and welcoming practice for all people, regardless of age, gender, identity, or condition.
+This is a 2,000+ year old system of medicine that is effectively used to treat everyone from childhood to late in life.
+It is a highly effective system of treatment that has been validated by over 1,000 studies and is suitable for all people, regardless of age, gender, identity, or condition.

 • It depends on your concerns and customized treatment plan, but patients are typically seen once or twice a week.
 In the initial treatment phases, it is often best to be seen more frequently, and once we have made some improvements, we can reduce our frequency.
 In China, patients are often seen in Chinese Medicine Hospitals daily until their conditions are under control!